Resolved velocity profiles of galactic winds at Cosmic Noon: Kinematic Features of the Gaseous ISM at Cosmic Noon

-We now consider the extent to which the optimistic results from the previous section still hold when fitting to observed data of lower spectral resolution.
+We now consider the quantitative effects of fitting to data of lower spectral resolution, where the intrinsic asymmetry of absorption profiles is less apparent.
 We smooth the absorption profiles to a spectral resolution of $R\simeq1700$, 1000, and 600 via convolution with a Gaussian kernel (of $\sigma_{smooth}=75$, 125, and 200~\kms\ respectively).
 The smoothed spectra are also rebinned to $\sigma_{smooth}$ per spectral pixel.
 The set of $R$ is chosen to span an illustrative range, with the lowest resolution being comparable to large $z\gtrsim2$ galaxy samples observed with Keck/LRIS and VLT/FORS2.

 Figure~\ref{fig:derived-fits} (top row) shows the rebinned and smoothed absorption profile of an example target spanning the range of resolutions considered here.
-We fit the smoothed and rebinned data with a SG profile following the same methods as for $R\sim4000$ (Section~\ref{sec:fitting-cf}).
-Velocity metrics from the SG fits are then scaled to account for the effect of smoothing (i.e., deconvolved from the smoothing kernel) via:
+We fit the smoothed and rebinned data with a SG and DG profile following the same methods as for $R\sim4000$ (Section~\ref{sec:fitting-cf}).
+Parameters from the SG and DG fits are then corrected for the effect of smoothing (i.e., deconvolved from the smoothing kernel).
+Mathematically this can be expressed as:

 with $\sigma_{fit}$ being the best-fit Gaussian velocity dispersion to the smoothed profile.
+The value of $\sigma_{deconv}$ can then be compared directly to the velocity dispersion obtained at higher resolution.
 The median scaling factor to correct for instrument resolution is $s=0.92$ at $R\sim1700$ and $s=0.64$ at $R\sim600$.
 In other words, the intrinsic line profiles are broadened by a factor $\frac{1}{s} \simeq 1.6$ at $R\sim600$, which can be reasonably corrected in most cases.
-Two of the 20 galaxies in our sample have unresolved absorption profiles at $R\sim600$ (i.e., $\sigma_{fit} < \sigma_{smooth}$) and are excluded from further analysis.
-The middle and right columns in Figure~\ref{fig:derived-fits} compare the $v_{cent}$, $\Delta v_{90}$, $v_{75}$, and $v_{95}$ values obtained from the SG fits at different spectral resolution to the DG fits (at $R\sim4000$), while Table~\ref{tab:low-res-comparision} summarizes the mean offset and sample standard deviation for each quantity at different $R$.
+Velocity metrics are measured from this scaled velocity profile using the same methods described earlier (Figure~\ref{fig:velocity-definitions}).
+We note that at $R\sim600$, the intrinsic $\Delta v_{90}$ absorption profile widths of our targets are sampled with only $\lesssim$1.5 independent FWHM spectral elements, while objects in our sample with the smallest widths (e.g., J1527) are effectively unresolved.
+The middle and right columns in Figure~\ref{fig:derived-fits} compare the $v_{cent}$, $\Delta v_{90}$, $v_{05}$, and $v_{95}$ values obtained from the SG fits at different spectral resolution to the DG fits (at $R\sim4000$).
+Table~\ref{tab:low-res-comparision} summarizes the mean offset and sample standard deviation for each quantity at different $R$.